-I as working in a multi story office block in St Mary Cray.
+I was working in a multi story office block in St. Mary Cray.
 Looking out of the window on the 4th or 5th floor, I saw a stationary light in the sky above the houses in the Petts Wood direction.

-It looked like a metallic oval disk but quite.
+It looked like a metallic oval disk but quite small.